 This post details how to make a video presentation for a remote or virtual event.

 SIGCHI adds a short video bumper in front of all recordings.
 The bumper asset package contains conference logos, ACM and SIGCHI logos and some data about the conference (name, location, date,…).

 As many conferences are using Zoom for remote meetings and webinars, here are a few links that we find useful.

 - Importing Webinar Registrants (access control via email addresses).

 - Meetings & Webinars (joining & starting, scheduling, settings & control guides with a FAQ section)

 - Zoom Video Tutorials

 - Join Live Training Webinars.
 Sign-up for upcoming trainings.

-You are required to offer closed captioning for all recorded an live content.
-Currently, the ACM offers this as Zoom accounts and (in testing) Otter.ai.
+You are required to turn on closed captioning for all live content.
+Currently, the ACM offers this as Zoom accounts with this built in.

 The host must enable it per meeting.
 It cannot be defaulted on.